 The Initiative is intended to address the entire extended family members associated with the person that is or has been in the military.
 The VFCI has the following goals:

 Help the congregation members maintain an awareness of the existence and needs of those sacrificing their time and effort to support our country

-Friendly Congregation Initiative Hotline at 865-336-2624!
+Veteran/Military Friendly Congregation Initiative Hotline at 865-336-2624!